iqiyi/dpvs/doc/tutorial.md

 ## Bonding Device

 For Bonding device, both `DPVS` and connected Switch/Router need to set the Bonding interfaces with *same* Bonding mode.
-Note `DPVS` just supports bonding mode 0 and 4 for now.
-To enable Bonding device on `DPVS`, pls refer [conf/dpvs.bond.conf.sample](../conf/dpvs.bond.conf.sample).
-Each Bonding device needs one or more DPDK Physical devices (`dpdk0`, ...) to work as it's slaves.
+Note that `DPVS` just supports bonding mode 0 and 4 for now.
+To enable Bonding device on `DPVS`, please refer [conf/dpvs.bond.conf.sample](../conf/dpvs.bond.conf.sample).
+Each Bonding device needs one or more DPDK Physical devices (`dpdk0`, ...) to work as its slaves.

 <a id='vdev-vlan'/>